zizicharter/python-polygon-painter/Introduction.md

 ```
 will output `Hello` and the users name.

->Try adding an input to your script that asks for a number and uses your function from the functions section to decide if it is bigger, smaller or the same as the number 10.
+> 💡 Exercise: Try adding an input to your script that asks for a number and uses your function from the functions section to decide if it is bigger, smaller or the same as the number 10.

 ## Random